Ground beef, bacon, Velveeta, cheddar cheese, and pizza dough combine to make the ultimate Garbage Bread Recipe. Comfort food at its finest!

 Can I make this ahead of time?

 Totally.
-Prep it, wrap it, and toss it in the fridge until you’re ready to bake.
+You can prep it ahead, wrap it tightly, and keep it in the fridge until you’re ready to bake.

 Can I freeze it?

 Yep!
 Just wrap it well and freeze it.
-Reheat in the oven for best results.
+For best results, reheat it in the oven so everything warms through evenly.

 What if I don’t have Velveeta?